theSuperStudioDev/test2/README.md

 > *Save the file and exit the text editor.*

-> *Restart the discord app by first exiting and then relaunching the app.*
+> *Restart the Discord app by first exiting and then relaunching the app.*

 > *Press CTRL+Shift+I in the APP and paste:*
 ```javascript